 Funds received in this offering for accepted subscriptions will be delivered directly to the Company without restriction.
-The transfer agent will cause the issuance and delivery of all of the Series A Redeemable Preferred Shares sold in this offering during 2021 to be made on, or just prior to, December 31, 2021, and for all of the Series A Redeemable Preferred Shares sold in this offering during 2022 to be made on, or just prior to, December 31, 2021, and for all of the Series A Redeemable will be used as the issuance date for the purposes of determining entitlement to dividends, liquidation preference, and related matters.
+Our transfer agent will cause the issuance and delivery of all of the Series A Redeemable Preferred Shares sold in this offering to be made on, or just prior to, December 31, 2022, and such dates will be used as the issuance date for the purposes of determining entitlement to dividends, liquidation preference, and related matters.